Axios vs Fetch: Which Should You Use in 2025?

 How do you mock or test Axios vs Fetch in unit tests?

 Use libraries like axios-mock-adapter for Axios.
-For the Fetch API, use jest-fetch-mock or a similar library.
+For the API, use jest-fetch-mock or a similar library.
 Both work well with testing tools.